arthurdurso/arthurdurso/README.md

 - 💻 Working as a Data Analyst and studying to be a Data Engineer, motivating me to study and code always!

-- 🎮 I'm gamer and I really enjoy my free days playing games! 🎮
+- 🎮 I'm gamer and I really enjoy playing game in my free time! 🎮
 <br/>

 <p align="center">